Orange and Chocolate Cake with Jam Glaze

 Steps

-How to prepare the Orange and Chocolate Cake with Jam Glaze
+How to make the Orange and Chocolate Cake with Jam Glaze

-• Melt the chocolate in a bain-marie: add some water to the saucepan, place a bowl with the broken chocolate pieces inside (I used chips).
-Use a large bowl so the water doesn’t touch the bottom of the bowl; the chocolate must melt slowly with the heat.
+• Melt the chocolate in a bain-marie: put some water in the pot, insert a bowl with the broken chocolate in it (I used chips).
+Use a large bowl so that the water does not come into contact with the bottom of the bowl.
+The chocolate should melt slowly with heat.
 Stir often

-• Once melted, remove the bowl from the heat, add the butter and mix well with a spatula.
-Set aside and let it cool before adding to the batter
+• Once melted, remove the bowl from the heat, add the butter, and mix well with a spatula.
+Set aside and let it cool before adding it to the batter

-• In the meantime, while the chocolate cools, beat the eggs with the sugar, grated orange zest, and a pinch of salt.
-You should get a light and frothy mixture
+• While the chocolate is cooling, beat the eggs with sugar, grated orange zest, and a pinch of salt.
+You need to get a light and frothy mixture

-• Gradually add the oil and continue to beat the mixture
+• Add the oil gradually and keep beating the mixture

-• Add a few drops of orange flavoring, 4/5 are sufficient, but you can vary based on your taste and the intensity you want to achieve.
-Mix again
+• Pour a few drops of orange flavoring, 4/5 are sufficient, but you can vary according to your taste and the intensity you want to achieve.
+Stir again

-• Now you can add the melted, now cold, chocolate
+• Now you can add the melted chocolate, which is now cool

 • Mix with the whisk for a few minutes

 • Now incorporate the sifted flour and cocoa.
-Always use the whisk, mixing until you get a smooth batter
+Use the whisk to mix until you get a smooth batter

-• Finally, add the sifted baking powder and stir gently with a spatula
+• Finally, add the sifted baking powder and gently mix with a spatula

-• Pour the mixture into a 9/10-inch (22/24 cm) greased and floured springform pan.
-Level the surface and preheat the air fryer at 320°F (160°C) for 2/3 minutes on the bake or air fry setting
+• Pour the batter into a 9/10-inch springform pan (I used a 10-inch one), greased and floured.
+Level the surface and preheat the air fryer at 320°F for 2/3 minutes on bake or air fry setting

-• Insert the pan and start cooking at 320°F (160°C) for 25/30 minutes.
-Do not check with a toothpick before 20 minutes have passed
+• Insert the pan and start cooking still at 320°F for 25/30 minutes.
+Do the toothpick test only after 20 minutes have passed

-• After baking, leave the cake inside with the door slightly open for 5 minutes
+• Once cooking is finished, leave the cake inside with the door slightly open for 5 minutes

-• Remove the cake from the oven and let it cool completely before removing it from the pan
+• Remove the cake from the air fryer and let it cool completely before removing it from the pan

-• Prepare the glaze by boiling the marmalade with water, making sure to stir with a whisk, it will take just a few minutes.
-Let it cool slightly before using it
+• Prepare the glaze by bringing the marmalade and water to a boil, making sure to stir with a whisk.
+It will only take a few minutes.
+Let it cool slightly before using

-• Distribute the glaze evenly over the entire surface of the cake, including the edges, using a brush
+• Evenly spread the glaze over the entire surface of the cake, including the edges, with a brush

 • You can decorate it with fresh orange slices for a scenic effect

-• This orange and chocolate cake with jam glaze is a small daily luxury: soft, fragrant, and with a shiny finish that makes it irresistible, ready to capture hearts and palates!.
+• This orange and chocolate cake with jam glaze is a little everyday luxury: soft, fragrant, and with a glossy finish that makes it irresistible, ready to win hearts and palates!.

 Did you like this recipe?
-You can rate it by giving it many stars 🌟🌟🌟🌟🌟 after the tips section!
+You can rate it by giving lots of stars 🌟🌟🌟🌟🌟 after the advice section!

 Orange and Chocolate Cake with Marmalade Glaze

-Follow me also on Facebook!
-Here’s my page 👉🏻 Amiche Friggy e Non Solo
+Follow me on Facebook!
+Here is my page👉🏻 Amiche Friggy e Non Solo

-and join my Facebook group ➡️I’ll Steal You a Recipe
+and join my Facebook group ➡️I’ll snag you a recipe

-Follow the Amiche Friggy e Non Solo channel on WhatsApp to stay always updated by clicking the red link 👉🏻 Amiche Friggy e Non Solo WhatsApp Channel
+Follow the Amiche Friggy e Non Solo channel on WhatsApp to stay alwaysupdated by clicking the link in red👉🏻 Amiche Friggy e Non Solo WhatsApp Channel

-Baking in the Oven for Orange and Chocolate Cake with Jam Glaze
+Baking the Orange and Chocolate Cake with Jam Glaze in the Oven

-Preheat and bake at 355°F (180°C) for 30/35 minutes always checking with a toothpick.
+Preheat and bake at 350°F for 30/35 minutes, always doing the toothpick test.
 Do not open the oven before 20 minutes have passed.
-Leave the cake for 5 minutes with the oven door slightly open before removing it
+Leave the cake for 5 minutes with the door slightly open before taking it out

 Storing the Orange and Chocolate Cake with Jam Glaze